What are cookies and what do we use them for?

 (always active) - essential for the functioning of the website and cannot be excluded in our systems.
 They are usually set in response to your actions that include a request for services, such as cookie settings, login, or filling out forms.
 You can set your browser to block these cookies or send a warning about them, but in this case some parts of the page will not work.
 Those cookies don't store any information that might identify you.

 (may be excluded) - enable the Internet site to provide enhanced functionality and personalisation.
-They can be set up by us or third party service providers whose services have been added to our website.
 If you don't enable these cookies, some of these functions might not work properly.

 Cookies used on this website: